magento/merchdocs/src/catalog.md

 ---

 One of the most important areas in creating and managing your store is product creation, category, and inventory management.
 The Admin provides a number of tools you will use for the initial setup for your store, as well as maintaining your store and optimizing your business.

+{:.bs-callout-tip}
+Inventory Management for Adobe Commerce and Magento Open Source gives you the tools to manage your product inventory.
+Merchants with a single store to multiple warehouses, stores, pickup locations, drop shippers, and more can use these features to maintain quantities for sales and handle shipments to complete orders.
+For more information about these features and how you can use them to manage stock in multiple locations, see the [Inventory Management User Guide](https://experienceleague.adobe.com/docs/commerce-admin/inventory/introduction.html).

 {% include grid.html sections=page.sections%}